 Shen et al. (2009), use econometric time series models to forecasting the road freight and rail freight demand in Great Britain.
 In Europe, using the EU-TRANS-TOOLs modeling program, Islam et al. (2015) conducted rail freight forecasts for Europe 27 for the period up to 2050.
 They looked at three different scenarios.
 Two White Paper scenarios (High and Low) that adopt more upbeat perspectives of the White Paper policy objectives are taken into consideration alongside a reference scenario that assumes no significant changes to current rail freight policy, infrastructure, and trends.
-According to the analysis, the White Paper Low and Reference scenario results, in sharp contrast, indicate that, as compared to the Reference values, the demand for rail freight services nearly doubles.
+According to the analysis, the White Paper Low and Reference scenarios show comparable growth and modal split outcomes.
+The White paper High scenario results, in sharp contrast, indicate that, as compared to the Reference values, the demand for rail freight services nearly doubles.